urifa/solidity-notes/README.md

 Quick Git reference with most used commands.

-## Smart Contracts

-A smart contract is the fundamental building block of Ethereum applications.
-A contract in the sense of Solidity is a collection of code (its functions) and data (its state) that resides at a specific address on the Ethereum blockchain.

 ## Ethereum Virtual Machine (EVM)

 The Ethereum Virtual Machine or EVP is the runtime environment for smart contracts in Ethereum.
 It is completely isolated, which means that code running inside the EVM has no access to network, filesystems or other processes.

 There are two kinds of accounts in Ethereum which share the same address space: **external accounts**, which are controlled by public-private key pairs (i.e. humand), and **contract accounts**, which are controlled by the code stored together wit the account.

-The address of an external account is determined from the public key while the address of a contract is determined at the time the contract is created (it is derived from the creator address and the number of transactions sent from that address).
+The address of an external account is determined from the public key while the address of a contract is determined at the time the contract is created and deployed (it is derived from the contract creator address and the number of transactions sent from that address).

 Both account types are treated equally by the EVM, and every one of them has a store mapping 256-bit words to 256-bit words called **storage**.

-## Data Location
+### Data Area Location

 The EVM has three areas where it can store data: **storage**, **memory** and **stack**.

-### Storage
+#### Storage

 Each account has a data area called **storage**, which is persistent between function calls and transactions.
 This is the location where state variables are stored by default, and the lifetime is limited to the lifetime of the contract.
 You can modify its value, but their location is permanent, and every change is registered on the blockchain.

 Storage is a key-vakue store that maps 256-bit words to 256-bit words.
 It is not possible to enumerate storage from within a contract, it is comparatively costly to read and even more to initialise and modify.

-### Memory
+#### Memory

 The second data area is called **memory**, and is is a temporary location for variables declared inside a function, and their lifetime is limited to an external function call.
 You cannot access variables stored in memory from anywhere else other than from inside the function in which has beed declared.

 Memory is linear and can be addressed at byte level, but reads are limited to a width of 256 bits.

-### Stack
+#### Stack

 The EVM is not a register machine but a stack machine, so all computations are performed  on a data area called the **stack**.
 Access to the stack is limited to the top end in the following way: it is possible to copy one of the topmost 16 elements to the top of the stack or swap the topmost element with one of the 16 elements below it.

 The stack has a maximum size of 1024 elements and contains 256 bits.
 It is possible to move stack elements to storage or memory in order to get deeper sccess to the stack, but it is not possible to just access arbitrary elements deeper in the stack without first removing the top of the stack.

-### Calldata
+#### Calldata

 Contracts can call other contracts or send Ether to noncontract accounts by the means of message calls.
 Messahe calls are similar to transactions, in that they have a source, a target, data payload, Ether, gas, and return data.
 In fact, every transaction consists of a top-level message call which in turn can create further message calls.
 A contract can decide how much of its remaining gas should be sent with the inner message call and how much it wants to retain.

 The called contract (which can be the same as the caller) will receive a freshly cleared instance of memory and has access to the call payload - which will be provided in a separate area called the **calldata**.
 Calldata is a non-modifianble and non-persistent area where function arguments are stored.
 It acts like memory, in terms of its dependance on the function execution.

+## Smart Contracts

+A smart contract is the fundamental building block of Ethereum applications.
+A contract in the sense of Solidity is a collection of code (its functions) and data (its state) that resides at a specific address on the Ethereum blockchain.

+Deploying a contracts is similar to signing a transaction, and the address who deploys the contracts will spend some amount of Gas during its creation, decreasing their Ether balance as well.

+Every smart contract has also an address, that is determined during its deployment and derives from the contract creator address and the number of transactions sent from that address.
+Every contract re-deployment results in a new contract address.

+The contract address will be visible on the Blockchain (or the environment in which the contract has been deployed, in case of a test environment), and its code will be inmutable, just like a normal transaction.

+If the contract source code needs to be modified, a new contract deployment will be needed, so this will result in a different contract address (the old contracts will continue existing on its own contract address).

+Contracts users also can modify the state of the blockchains while interacting with the contract.
+Every function inside the contract that modifies the state of the blockchain results in a new transaction on the blockchain, with a Gas cost associated.

+Gas consumption depends on how computationally expensive is the action performed.

 ## Solidity Source File Layout